lhp7895/ShadowVPN-wiki-official-20160624/Configure Via LuCI on OpenWRT.md

-If you use pppoe, the default init scripts may be not good.
-When pppoe reconnects, the VPN breaks down.
-If you want to let your router automatically configure IP, routes automatically, you should use LuCI to configure all this stuff instead.
+If the default client_up.sh and client_down.sh won't work on your OpenWRT router, and you couldn't figure out why, use LuCI to configure instead.

 Clear the content of client_up.sh and client_down.sh so that they won't change route table any more.